jcarbaugh/butterfield/README.md

 	mybot.listen(console_printer)
 	mybot.listen("butterfield.handlers.devel.log")

-Creating a bot adds it to a master registry of bots in butterfield.
-Now just start the bots and they'll run...
+Now just start the bot and it will run...
 FOREVER.

-	butterfield.start()
+	butterfield.run(mybot)

+Multiple bots can be started by passing multiple instances to *butterfield.run()*:

+	butterfield.run(mybot, myotherbot)

+or

+	allthebots = [mybot, myotherbot]
+	butterfield.run(*allthebots)

 ### Posting to Slack

 Handlers can post messages back to Slack using the *post* method on the bot that was passed to it.
 The first parameter is the id of the channel that will receive the post.
 The second parameter is the message that will be posted.

 	bot.post(channel_id, 'Hi, channel!')

+### Daemons

+They exist.
+This section should tell you about them.

 ## TODO